 - Work was done on compressing a gas, the equation of state of a perfect gas.

 The motion of System of Particles and Rigid Body:-

 - Moment of a force,-torque, angular momentum, conservation of angular momentum with some examples.

 - Equilibrium of rigid bodies and equation of rotational motion, comparison of linear and rotational motions; the moment of inertia, the radius of gyration.
 Values of M.I. for simple geometrical objects.
 Statement of parallel and perpendicular axes theorems.

-- Centre of the mass of a two-particle system, momentum conservation and centre of mass motion.
-Centre of the mass of a rigid body; a centre of mass of uniform rod.
+- Centre for the mass of a two-particle system, momentum conservation and centre of mass motion.
+Centre for the mass of a rigid body; a centre of mass of uniform rod.

 - Heat engines and refrigerators.
 The second law of the thermodynamics – Reversible and irreversible processes.